Gardening Advice

 • It usually takes around 30 to 40 days until harvesting time comes.

-• Make sure to take them out quick so they don’t turn bitter.
+• Make sure to take them out quickly so they don’t turn bitter.

 Growing herbs indoors